EvGem7/DiscordWordleSolver/README.md

-Dump solver of the Wordle game available in Discord
+Dumb solver of the Wordle game available in Discord